neoid-gem/neoid/README.md

 	Movie.where(id: movie_ids)

-`.next()` is in order to get a vertext object which we can actually query on.
+`.next()` is in order to get a vertex object which we can actually query on.